MicrosoftDocs/DocsLegal-pr.en-IN/DocsLegal/termsofuse.md

 ## <a name="privacy-and-protection-of-personal-information"></a>Privacy and Protection of Personal Information

 Your privacy is important to us.
-Please read the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) (the 'Privacy Statement') as it describes the types of data that we collect from you and your devices, how we use that data and the legal bases we have to process that data.
+Please read the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement) (the "Privacy Statement") as it describes the types of data we collect from you and your devices, how we use that data and the legal bases we have to process that data.
 The Privacy Statement also describes how Microsoft uses the Submissions (as defined herein), comments, ratings or reviews of the Services, communications, files, photos, documents, audio, digital works, livestreams, videos and any other content that you upload, store, broadcast or share through the Services, (collectively, "Your Content").
 Where processing is based on consent and to the extent permitted by law, by agreeing to these Terms, you consent to Microsoft’s collection, use and disclosure of Your Content and data as described in the Privacy Statement.
 In some cases, we will provide separate notice and request your consent as referenced in the Privacy Statement.

 **Public user information and Content**: The user information you provide (including your username, display name, avatar image, biography, your job title and organisation and your user achievements) may be viewed by others.
 You are only required to provide a username and display name in order to use the Tech Profile.
 All other fields are optional.
 You may update your username and display name at any time.
 Microsoft may also collect and publicly display the date that you registered with Tech Profile and your affiliation with Microsoft.